deathworlders/online/content/books/deathworlders/chapter-96-tile-flip.md

 “...You *lied* to me,” the Great Father accused.
 “About th’ entire mission.”

-For a moment, even Zero felt his authority in full, as though he himself were a gaoian youngling and couldn’t help but be *ruled* by this creature.
+For a moment, even Zero felt his authority in full, as though he himself were a gaoian youngling and couldn’t help but be *ruled* by this beast of a king.
 That he felt such things across millions of years of evolution, from an alien creature?
 It must have been a true ordeal for Keeda. *Everyone* left in the room backed away.
 But through an obviously immense personal effort, through the intimidation of strength and the dominance of charisma…Keeda looked him in the eye and held his back straight.

 “I’m the only one who could.”
 He replied, heavily.
 “Sometimes, a lie is necessary.
 And do not go heaping blame on my dear friend Gilgamesh.
 I lied to him too.”